640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-For the test, the radiologist injects a contrast dye into the kidney.
-The radiologist uses X-ray images to watch the dye as it flows through the blood vessels in the kidneys.
+For the test, the radiologist injects a contrast dye into the artery that brings blood into the kidney.
+Then he or she uses X-ray images to watch the dye as it flows through the blood vessels in the kidneys.

 X-rays use a small amount of radiation to create images of your bones and internal organs.
-X-rays are most often used to detect bone or joint problems, or to check the heart and lungs.
 A renal angiogram is one type of X-ray.

-Fluoroscopy is often used during a renal angiogram.
-Fluoroscopy is a kind of X-ray "movie."
+Fluoroscopy is used during a renal angiogram.
+Fluoroscopy is a kind of X-ray movie.

 You may need a renal angiogram to help your healthcare provider find problems in the blood vessels of your kidneys.
 These problems may include: